zonemaster/zonemaster-backend/docs/API.md

 An object with the following properties:

-* `"username"`: An *username*, required.
+* `"username"`: A *username*, required.
 The name of the account of an authorized user.
 * `"api_key"`: An *api key*, required.
 The api_key associated with the username.
 * `"domains"`: A list of *domain names*, required.
 The domains to be tested.
 * `"test_params"`: As described below, optional. (default: `{}`)